jheryer/nerd-notes/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 If you encounter issues or have suggestions, feel free to open an issue on the GitHub repository.

 ## License